-The first time we ever rode the Legacy Trail from Canmore to Banff was in 2012.
+The first time we ever rode this Canmore to Banff bike trail was in 2012.
 At the time, the section connecting Canmore to the Banff Park East Gate wasn’t completed.
 We had to ride up the overpass at Harvie Heights then continue along the side of the highway to connect with the Banff Legacy trail to Banff.
 This part was less than fun being so close to highway traffic.
 But all that has changed now.

 This post contains compensated links.

 Banff Legacy Trail Details